Alice in Wonderland (1985 film): Part 2 – Through the Looking-Glass

 The Jabberwock disappears as Alice hides behind the chessboard, knocking it over.
 As she places the pieces back on the table, she realizes they are all alive, but can't hear her.
-Desperate for a clue, Alice looks around the room and sees a painting of an Owl, which comes to life and explains that the Jabberwock is a creation of Alice's own childish fears, which she must overcome in order to return to the real world.
+Desperate for a clue, Alice looks around the room and sees a painting of an Owl, which comes to life and explains that the Jabberwock is a creation of Alice's own childish fears, which she must overcome in order with the courage to return to the real world.

 Alice has an interesting conversation with some talking flowers and meets The Red Queen from the chess set, now human-sized.
 The Red Queen tells Alice that she is now a pawn in a giant game of chess.
 Once Alice reaches the eighth square to become a queen, she can go home.
-She boards a train to the fourth square, where she meets Tweedledum and Tweedledee, who teach her the proper way to "Shake Hands" and sing the story of "The Walrus and the Carpenter".
+She boards a train to the fourth square, where she meets the gnat and then Tweedledum and Tweedledee, who teach her the proper way to "Shake Hands" and sing the story of "The Walrus and the Carpenter".
 She meets The White Queen ("Jam Tomorrow, Jam Yesterday") and Humpty Dumpty.
 The Jabberwock appears again and knocks Humpty Dumpty off of his wall.

 Alice meets The White King and his messenger, who bring Alice to see "The Lion and the Unicorn" as they fight for the crown.
 The Lion and the Unicorn call a temporary truce and Alice hands out a tray of Looking-Glass Cake, which must be passed around first, then cut after.
 She is captured by the Red Knight and rescued by the White Knight, who sings and dances her all the way to the eighth square ("We are Dancing").
 She meets up with the Red Queen and White Queen, who have a few "Queenly" tests ("Can You do Addition") and some words of wisdom for her ("Emotions").
 The White Queen falls asleep on Alice's lap and the Red Queen sings her a lullaby ("Hush-a-bye Lady").
 Alice finds her way to her castle, where a great feast has been set in her honor ("To the Looking-Glass World").

 A present is brought to her, out of which comes The Jabberwock.
 The Owl tells her to act brave.
 Alice finds her way back to the mirror and into her home, where she confronts The Jabberwock, telling him that he is just in her imagination and that she does not believe in him.
-In a billow of smoke and lightning, the Jabberwock disappears.
+In a billow of red smoke and lightning, the Jabberwock disappears this time for good.
 Alice slumps into a chair and is woken up by her Mother calling Alice to tea.
-When Alice heads upstairs to change for tea, she sees her Wonderland family in the mirror, and they sing farewell to her ("Alice").
+When Alice heads upstairs to change for tea, she sees her Wonderland family in the mirror, and they bid farewell to her ("Alice").